 Surprisingly, some of the country’s most bustling urban areas — with large populations and plenty of skyscrapers and concrete — trend green.

-San Franciso grabs the No. 1 spot, ranking first for ecotourism and transportation and second for lifestyle and policy.
-The city is tops for walkability, the number of farmers markets, and the
+San Francisco grabs the No. 1 spot, ranking first for ecotourism and transportation and second for lifestyle and policy.
+The city is tops for walkability, the number of farmers markets, and the most green hotels as certified by the U.S. Green Building Council.

 Coming in at second is Boston, bolstered by the fact that a whopping 14.8 percent of its residents opt to walk to work.
 Beantown can also be proud that it is the most energy-efficient city in the country.